nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

 After we have our models in place we need to define the forms.
 The nested form is straight-forward — it’s just a normal inline formset.

-<tt class="docutils literal">forms.py</tt>
+`forms.py`

 <pre class="literal-block">from django.forms.models import inlineformset_factory

 TenantFormset = inlineformset_factory(models.Building, models.Tenant, extra=1)
 </pre>

-Note that inlineformset_factory not only creates the Formset class, but it also create the [ModelForm][7]  for the model (<tt class="docutils literal">models.Tenant</tt> in this example).
+Note that inlineformset_factory not only creates the Formset class, but it also create the [ModelForm][7]  for the model (`models.Tenant` in this example).

-The &#8220;host&#8221; formset which contains the nested one — <tt class="docutils literal">BuildingFormset</tt> in our example — requires some additional work.
+The &#8220;host&#8221; formset which contains the nested one — `BuildingFormset` in our example — requires some additional work.
 There are a few cases that need to be handled:

 <ol class="arabic simple">
   <li>